Where and When to Empty an RV Composting Toilet

 This means you can be out longer and stay off-grid for extended periods with less of an environmental impact.

-How long you can stay out will depend on the capacity of your composting toilet and how many people are using it.
-With one person using the original Cuddy full-time, you'll need to empty the solids tank every 2-4 weeks, and your liquid tank will last 1-2 days.
-Our Cuddy Lite will last about a week for solids and 1-2 days for liquids.
+How long you can stay out will depend on the capacity of your solids bin and how many people are using it.
+With one person using the original Cuddy full-time, you'll need to empty the solids every 2-4 weeks, and your liquid bottle will last 1-2 days.
+Our Cuddy Lite will last about a week for solids, with the same capacity for liquids.
 This is because Cuddy Lite doesn't have an agitator.

 One huge perk of the Cuddy and Cuddy Lite is the liquids tank indicator!
 When it's time to empty your liquid tank, a little red LED light turns on, so you never have to worry about accidentally overflowing.
 The tank is also solid black, so no one can see your pee sloshing when you empty it, allowing you to dump it discreetly.

-Where to Dispose of Your Composting Toilet Contents
+Where to Dispose of Your RV Composting Toilet Contents

 Now for the question of the hour: WHERE can you dispose of your solids and liquids?